Zemaiciai/websiteProject/README.md

 # Website for videography services

-Description
+Our project is used for videographers and clients to find each other faster and manage their orders.

-# Tailwind
+# Front-end

-For our projects front-end we are using tailwind with very small introductions of normal css
+We are using Tailwind with very small parts of normal CSS.

-# BACKEND
+# Back-end

-For our projects back-end we are using ----------------------------
+We are using Remix (React), Prisma, PostgreSQL.

 ## How to run our project locally